d-bl/GroundForge-help/docs/snow-mix/index.md

 * When you change the content of the stitches panel and go to this page, the diagrams are cleared to avoid confusion about inconsistencies.

-See also the _show help links_ button of this _pairs from threads_ page.
+See also the _show help links_ button of this _pair diagrams from thread diagrams_ page.

 When you changed the pattern on the snow mixer, some stitches might have their ID changed, or they are no longer applicable at all.